D-pad: History

-Initially created as a space-saving control method for handheld devices, Nintendo soon recognized the D-pad's potential for home consoles and made it the standard directional input for the highly successful Nintendo Entertainment System (first released in 1983 in Japan as the Famicom) under the name "+Control Pad".
+Initially created as a space-saving control method for handheld devices, Nintendo soon recognized the D-pad's potential for home consoles and made it the standard directional input for the highly successful Nintendo Entertainment System (first released in 1983 in Japan as the Famicom) under the name "+Control Pad" (which is Nintendo's official term for this input method on its controllers).
 Part of Nintendo's rationale came from the durability of the D-pad and the expectation that controllers would be left on floors and crushed.
 Since then, nearly all major video game consoles have included some form of D-pad on their controllers.
 To avoid infringing on Nintendo's patent, most third-party manufacturers adopted variations, typically featuring a cross embedded within a circular base.